-It's something that so many producers struggle with, even the really good ones.
+It's something so many producers struggle with, even the really good ones.

-Let me start by saying that there's no right or wrong when it comes to how to start your track.
+Let me start by saying that there's no right or wrong when it comes to starting a new track.
 Start with anything that inspires you.
 It could be a drum loop, preset, midi file, or a melody you have in your head.

 Vocals are one of the best ways to start a new EDM track from scratch.

-Even if you don't have any ideas for melodies or chord progressions, a good vocal will definately get the ideas flowing.
+Even if you don't have any ideas for melodies or chord progressions, a good vocal will definitely get the ideas flowing.

 If you don't have an original vocal or acapella to work with, just use the vocal from your favorite producer for inspiration.
 You don't even have to use the vocal in the finished track if you don't want to.
 Just use it to get started.